YuvalItzchakov/ursus-martimus/README.md

 read database which saves data in a more efficient manner for querying the data via the HTTP API.

+Events in the accumulated event store are *eventually consistent*, in the sense that first events are written to the write store, they will be propogated to the read store and only then be visible to the user under the HTTP endpoint.

 ### The following are prerequisites to running the application:

 1. Scala 2.12